 COMPANY RAISED BY DOCUMENT REF COMMENTS / RESPONSE City of - It has been stated that St Alban's Anglican Church, Five Canada Bay Dock, is likely to be subject to settlement of 30 mm.
 This Council will have serious consequences for the building.
 An excavation methodology for work likely to adversely affect the church should be prepared by a suitably qualified and experienced heritage engineer and an excavation methodology that greatly reduces the 30 mm settlement figure, or preferably reduces it to 0 mm, should be prepared and used.
 The same applies to St Alban's Rectory (17 mm settlement anticipated) as well as the hall and shops.
 The EIS assessed the risk level of 2 (possible superficial damage which is unlikely to have structural significance).
 The EIS did not identify specific mitigation in regard to potential for settlement for these items.
-City of The street trees (heritage item no. 397 under Canada Bay Canada Bay - Local Environmental Plan 2013) located near the Canada bay Council proposed North Strathfield Metro Station must be Courien protected from harm during the works and the work is undertaken such that their health is retained The street trees would not be directly impacted by the project.
-The EIS identified they may be indirectly impacted during construction due to visual amenity being reduced. during construction due to visual amonity being reduced.
-City of - Mitigation measure NAH10 - requires an assessment of Canada Bay significance of the Pine Hotel at 19 Parramatta Road, and Council if found to have heritage significance, an archival recording will be undertaken.
+City of - The street trees (heritage item no. 397 under Canada Bay Canada Bay Local Environmental Plan 2013) located near the Council proposed North Strathfield Metro Station must be protected from harm during the works and the work is undertaken such that their health is retained The street trees would not be directly impacted by the project.
+The EIS identified they may be indirectly impacted during construction due to visual amenity being reduced.
+City of Mitigation measure NAH10 - requires an assessment of Canada Bay - significance of the Pine Hotel at 19 Parramatta Road, and Council if found to have heritage significance, an archival Courion recording will be undertaken.
 It should be a requirement that the assessment of heritage significance be provided to Canada Bay Council for approval, and that if an archival recording is then required, it must be undertaken promptly and a copy must be given to Council as soon as possible.
 Section 5.3.1 addresses archival recording of the potential unlisted items should it be required.
 Section 5.3.1 also identifies that the relevant council would receive the archival report upon completion.
 City of 7.4 Records relating to heritage management should include Canada Bay condition reports and reports of the impact of the proposed Council works on heritage items.
 Also, reports on proposed remediation works.
 A record of communications with the owners of affected heritage properties should be kept.
-Dra construction condition and the construction of the condition and the condition a Pre-construction condition reports and remedial works would be recorded as outlined in Section 5.4 (records of any impacts avoided or minimised through design or construction methods).
-Inner West David Crosby The plan should confirm that a heritage inventory will be Council David Closby - prepared as part of NAH3: ("Prior to commencement of Council demolition of heritage elements at White Bay Power Station within The Bays construction site, significant heritage fabric would be identified for salvage and reuse opportunities for salvaged fabric considered"), and it should identify the process for this consideration of reuse opportunities.
+Pre-construction condition reports and remedial works would be recorded as outlined in Section 5.4 (records of any impacts avoided or minimised through design or construction methods).
+Inner West David Crosby - The plan should confirm that a heritage inventory will be Council , prepared as part of NAH3: ("Prior to commencement of 300 demolition of heritage elements at White Bay Power Station within The Bays construction site, significant heritage fabric would be identified for salvage and reuse opportunities for salvaged fabric considered"), and it should identify the process for this consideration of reuse opportunities.
 Section 5.3.2 updated to include salvage process, this would include creation of a salvage register.
-Consideration of reuse opportunities also included.
-11
+Consideration of reuse opportunities also included. - - · · ·